go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Default Configuration (non-`app.ini` configuration)

-These values are environment dependent but form the basis of a lot values.
+These values are environment-dependent but form the basis of a lot of values.
 They will be reported as part of the default configuration when running `gitea --help` or on start-up.
 The order they are emitted there is slightly different but we will list them here in the order they are set-up.

 - _`AppPath`_: This is the absolute path of the running gitea binary.